 KMS uses the Check unit testing framework for C (https://libcheck.github.io/check/).
-If you are developing KMS and building from sources, you can build and run unit tests manually: just change the last one of the build commands from make to make check.
+To build and run all tests, change the last one of the build commands from make to make check.
 All available tests will run, and a summary report will be shown at the end.

-Note: It is recommended to first disable GStreamer log colors, that way the resulting log files won't contain extraneous escape sequences such as $^[[31;01m ^[00m.
-Also]]]$ and $^[00m.
-Also]$ it could be useful to specify a higher logging level than the default; set the environment variable $GST\DEBUG$ , as explained in Logging levels and components.
+Note: It is recommended to first disable GStreamer log colors, that way the resulting log files won't contain extraneous escape sequences such as $^[[31;01m]^[00m]]$.
+Also, it could be useful to specify a higher logging level than the default; set the environment variable GST_DEBUG , as explained in Logging levels and components.